 - Ground cumin can be used instead of whole cumin

-- This recipe makes 4 oz of chana masala spice blend
+- This recipe makes about 4 oz or half a cup of chana masala spice blend

 Nutrition